khayreali/ecommerce-product-classifier/README.md

 # E-Commerce Product Classifier
 A pipeline that classifies product images into 50 different e-commerce categories (see below).
 The project includes a custom web scraper that collected 12,500+ product images across the categories ranging from electronics to home goods, followed by fine-tuning Google's Vision Transformer (ViT) model to achieve 95%+ classification accuracy.

-Built using PyTorch and Transformers for deep learning, and BeautifulSoup for web-crawling.

 The HuggingFace model card can be found [here](https://huggingface.co/khayreali/vit-base-ecommerce-classification).

 ## 50 Categories